gravitational/gravity/docs/6.x/cluster.md

                   - "default"
 ```

-To trigger a backup, log into one of the cluster nodes and execute:
+To trigger a backup, log into one of the Cluster nodes and execute:

 ```bsh
 root$ gravity backup <data.tar.gz>